GSA/cio.gov-redo/_pages/vision.md

 ---
-title: About Our Council
+title: CIO Council Purpose and Vision
-subtitle: CIO Council Purpose and Vision
+subtitle: Improving agency practices related to Federal information resources
 layout: page
 permalink: /about/vision/
 ---

-### The CIO Council is the principal interagency forum for improving agency practices related to the design, acquisition, development, modernization, use, sharing, and performance of Federal information resources. ###
+## The CIO Council is the principal interagency forum for improving agency practices related to the design, acquisition, development, modernization, use, sharing, and performance of Federal information resources. ##

 The U.S. CIO and the CIO Council establish standards against which the success of all agency programs can be measured, including: